 - It is the responsibility of a training requestor to be sure that their space reservation meets the appropriate social distancing and safety guidelines as outlined by the university.

 Be sure to follow us on Facebook, Instagram, and Twitter @OSUREACH and check our website regularly for the most recent updates.
 If you have additional questions, please email email@example.com.

 Anyone can help prevent suicide by learning the risks, warning signs, and how to intervene.
 REACH© is the name of the OSU suicide prevention in-person gatekeeper training program designed to help the OSU community prevent suicide by teaching faculty, staff, and students how to:

 Engage with empathy

 Help suicidal individuals access care and treatment

-OSUSPP only offers REACH© Trainings to university and student affiliated organizations, departments, colleges and programs.
+OSUSPP only offers in-person REACH© Trainings to university and student affiliated organizations, departments, colleges and programs.
 Participants who finish the training receive certificates and pins verifying their completion of the program.

 REACH© Training FAQs